Ben-Voris/Hunters-Island-2025/docs/README.md

 [Lac la Croix, Bottle Lake, Iron Lake, Crooked Lake.
 11.1 miles](./GPS/2025-08-06.pdf)

-Zup's picked us up promptly at 6:30.
+A boat picked us up at our room promptly at 6:30 and took us to the dinning hall.
+Breakfast is endless pancakes, coffee, and juice, with a few sausage.

-Until they were were dropped off at the Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
-Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zup's, yesterday.
-She took her first swim lessons to prepare for this trip.
+After breakfast, we shared the boat with a family that was taking their first canoe trip.
+Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zup's, yesterday and she took her first swim lessons to prepare for this trip.
 Dad had been on canoe fishing trips before but had not led one.
 The daughter, who I guessed to be about 10, was all in on whatever dad was doing.
 Grandma and grandpa seemed bemused.
 Based on his gear choices, mom's brother seemed to think he would be lounging on a beach.
 Their tent was huge and was meant for car camping&mdash;it even included a porch.
 Its case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
 As I understood them, their plan was to put six people in one large canoe and to tow a solo canoe, which would hold their gear.
-I wish them well.
+I wished them well when they were dropped off at the Black Robe Portage.

 We were dropped off at at Bottle Portage at around 9:00.